- Visiting prisons

 Prisoners can also access medical and psychiatric care throughout their imprisonment.

-Access to phone and video calls has been increased and prisoners are encouraged to write to their family and friends.
+In-person visits, phone and video calls are available and prisoners are encouraged to write to their family and friends.
 Corrections Victoria understands the importance of these connections.

-If you are worried about a prisoner’s mental health, please telephone the prison and ask to speak to a manager about your concerns or call 1300 191 835 .
+If you are worried about a prisoner’s mental health, please telephone the prison and ask to speak to a manager about your concerns or call 1300 191 835 (External link).
 Contact information for each prison is available on this page.